 Prepping is most often a family affair.
-Children are taught how to shoot, grow and raise their own food, and other essential self-reliance homesteading and off grid skills from a very young age.
+Children are taught how to shoot, grow, and raise their own food, and other essential self-reliance homesteading and off-grid skills from a very young age.

 Preppers And Survivalist Similarities

 Both survivalists and preppers are determined to withstand the dire straits they will find themselves in during and after an apocalyptic scenario – or even a short-term local disaster.
-Each man or woman living either type of self-reliant lifestyle is strong mentally, physically, emotionally, and they’re all fiercely independent folks.
+Each man or woman living either type of self-reliant lifestyle is strong mentally, physically, and emotionally, and they’re all fiercely independent folks.

 You would never find either a prepper or a survivalist willfully going to a FEMA camp or waiting around for someone to show up and say, “Hello, I am from the government and am here to help.”